asteroid-lang/asteroid/docs/Reference Guide.rst

 same guidelines as the Python code embedded in strings handed to the Python `exec function <https://docs.python.org/3/library/functions.html#exec>`_.

-Not only does the ``escape`` expression give you access to the Python environment but it also gives you access to the current Asteroid interpreter state including its symbol table.
+Not only does the ``escape`` function give you access to the Python environment but it also gives you access to the current Asteroid interpreter state including its symbol table.
 That means we can access any variable defined in the Asteroid environment from Python,